-Even for those who felt competent to multi-task and balance a range of responsibilities
+Even for those who felt competent to multi-task and balance a range of responsibilities concurrently, the preference was to prioritise endeavours, events, people or interactions of greatest importance above those of lesser value.

 I don't want to do the lengthy activities I used to do ...
 I don't want to go out at night particularly.
 I won't do three things a day now.
 I can say that categorically.
 If I do it is because I have decided I have to and they're important enough but I know it is not a good idea.
 That is what I notice about the ageing process ...
 I won't have the energy.
-Female, 84, Community using ladders, climbing on roofs or cleaning windows, others chose to engage external service providers to undertake these activities.
-Liberation from these responsibilities enabled them to focus available time and energy towards pursuits that brought them happiness or purpose.
+Female, 84, Community